This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “That’s my girl,” Father smiled.
 “You know, I got to see your report card this morning.”

 I raised an eyebrow.
 “But the school board isn’t giving those out until next week.”

-“If you thought you could hide it from me, you were wrong.
-For the most part, I was pleased, but your gym grade is unacceptable!
+“Overall, I was pleased, but your physical education grade is unacceptable!
 Sweetheart, you’ll never take a place in society next to me if you don’t try in gym class!”
 Father sighed, pinching the bridge of his nose.
 Father was one who always loved his recognition.
 Sometimes I felt as if he loved work more than his family from all the time he spent at it.

-“I’m not supposed to be thinking about my future.
-That’s the government’s job,” I lowered my head to look at my food.
+“But I’m not supposed to be thinking about my future.
+It’s the government’s job,” I looked back to Father.
+He knew the rules better than I did.

 “It’s that kind of junk that poisoned the population.
-That’s why the government outlawed dreams, creativity, and ambitions in the first place: to do practical things the society needed rather than wasting it on worthless crap.
+That’s why the government outlawed dreams, creativity, and ambitions in the first place: to do practical things the society needs rather than wasting it on worthless crap.
 Boys go to the army and those with useful skills like analyzing, intelligence, and problem solving continue their education.
-That’s better than that… dreaming stuff.
+That’s better than the… dreaming stuff.
 It’s like a disease, and it always manifests itself in the weak.”
 Father got up from the table.